siimkas/climate_module/README.md

 # Climate Module

-This repository contains code for an ESP32-WROOM-32D.
+This repository contains code for an ESP32-WROOM-32D and a .stl file for a prototype's case.
 Code was written on Arduino IDE.

 The project uses an ESP32 and a BME280 sensor to send temperateure and humidity data to a smartphone.